cambridge-ceu/csd3/systems/ceuadmin.md

     See [https://github.com/dr-roshyara/fcgene](https://github.com/dr-roshyara/fcgene)

 [^qtltools]: The long version number is 1.3.1-25-g6e49f85f20.

 [^lemma]: The documentation indicates a requirement of gcc/9.4, boost/1.78, OpenMP/3.1 and/or Intel MKL Library 2019 Update 1 but it is possible to proceed with gcc/11, cmake-3.19.7-gcc-5.4-5gbsejo, boost-1.66.0-gcc-5.4.0-slpq3un, ceuadmin/bgen/1.1.7.

+[^lz]: locuszoom

+    The version adds chromosome X data and will have options using INTERVAL data.